yasin-blockedlabs/Simple-Android/README.md

 # Simple-Android

-Check out "Custom Pattern" folder for Simple And Clean Android Architecture Pattern
+Check out "CustomPattern" folder for Simple And Clean Android Architecture Pattern based on kotlin This Pattern help me to solve Mid-Sized Apps (20 to 30 Activities) in very easy way, and its looks also clean